- > Should you buy a refurbished Mac?

 If you really want to take advantage of these discounts, then aim high: you could get an amazing £680 off a Refurbished 27in 3.2Ghz 8-core iMac Pro with a 5K display.
 The pro iMac would normally set you back £4,499 but you can get it from the Apple Refurbished Store for £3,819.

-Just keep in mind that stock is limited on refurbished models from Apple, and you're unlikely to find every style of Mac at all times.
-Other reconditioned Mac resellers (such as those listed above) might offer even lower prices than the Apple Refurbished Store, so it's worth shopping around – particularly during sales events like Black Friday, Cyber Monday or Boxing Day.
+Again, keep in mind that stock is limited on refurbished models from Apple, and you're unlikely to find every style of Mac at all times.
+Other reconditioned Mac resellers might offer even lower prices than the Apple Refurbished Store, so it's worth shopping around – particularly during sales events like Black Friday, Cyber Monday or Boxing Day.